Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 ### Subfolders

 Each subfolder represents a programming language.
 Each of them contains at least the files lang.h, lexer.h, parser.h, deparser.h, and delexer.h.
+A subfolder name may not contain uppercase letters.

 Example subfolder:
 > name/: